dengking/programming-language/docs/C++/Idiom/Object-based-resource-management/Rule-of-zero-three-five/florianwolters-The-Rule-of-Zero/index.md

 ### Copyable (**C**)

-- If using automatic resource management: Apply *The Rule of Zero*.
+1、If using **automatic resource management**: Apply *The Rule of Zero*.

-- If using manual resource management: Apply *The Rule of Three*.
+2、If using **manual resource management**: Apply *The Rule of Three*.

 ### Moveable (**M**)

-- If using automatic resource management: Apply *The Rule of Zero*.
+1、If using automatic resource management: Apply *The Rule of Zero*.

-- If using manual resource management: Apply *The Rule of Five*.
+2、If using manual resource management: Apply *The Rule of Five*.

 Instead of using `delete`, the mentioned functions can be declared with`private ` visibility.
 This allows to implement uncopyable objects if using an older standard, such as C++98.